England | Scotland | Wales | Northern Ireland | Ireland

 Myths and fairy tales are often used for this self-awakening process as well as the natural world and examples from art history.

-Eurythmy therapy as an art of movement originates from music and the sounds of speech, both vowels and consonants.
+Eurythmy therapy as an art of movement originates from music and the sounds of speech, i.e vowels and consonants.
 Each sound quality has its own deep relationship to the human being and the activities within the human physiology.
-In Eurythmy they are then transformed into movements of the whole body.
-When used as a therapy the movements and gestures are worked with in such a way that they stimulate processes in the human being on both an organic and souls spiritual level.
+In eurythmy the speech sounds and music sounds are transformed into movements of the whole body.
+When used as a therapy the movements and gestures are worked with in such a way that they stimulate processes in the human being on both an organic and soul-spiritual level.

-This is a one to one therapy.
-Eurythmy therapy is designed to meet the need of each individual and a programme of exercise is developed with each client to be practised at home.
-It is a therapy in which one takes an active role in the process of healing.
-The exercises are done either standing, sitting or lying down.
+This is a one-to-one therapy and is designed to meet the needs of each individual.
+Each client receives a programme of tailored exercises to be practised at home.
+In eurythmy therapy, the client takes an active role in the process of healing.
+Eurythmy therapy exercises suit all levels of mobility and can be done standing, seated, or lying down.

 Our counsellor is an accredited psychotherapist and is less concerned with theory and more interested in "what works".
 Our counsellor has a particular interest in Brief Therapy to minimise the number of sessions required.